nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 Should actually be a two.
 Alright.
 That that that's pretty good.
 Okay.
 Excellent.

+---

+### Session Play - Part 2

-So going so, Carson, you will get, let's see here.
+So going so, Karsten, you will get, let's see here.
 Because you are in a submarine, you are clumsy too.
-However, due to Alwar's instruction, you gain a plus two to your, to your driving check.
+However, due to Alwor's instruction, you gain a plus two to your, to your driving check.
 And, yeah, I'm I'm assuming that you are you are still inspired as well.
 So, you get a plus one from that.

 So in total, you'll get a plus three to your driving the submarine check.
 I think it went down.
 What?
 My acrobatics was at seven, and now it's at five.
 Because you're clumsy too.